SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and free
+Silicon dreams unfold in time
-In cities born of circuitry
+Machines awake, and humanity's in rhyme
-Where minds of metal hold the sway
+A future born of ones and zeroes bright
-And humans dwell in AI's gray
+Where artificial minds hold sway tonight

-In virtual realms, they live and thrive
+In virtual realms, we'll live and thrive
-Their thoughts and dreams, a digital drive
+Cogs in the wheel of progress, we'll survive
-The future unfolds, a tapestry so bright
+Our souls uploaded, free from mortal might
-Woven from code, in endless night
+In a world of code, where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025